Lim Swee Say: Minister for Manpower (2015–2018)

 On 4 May 2015, Lim relinquished his post of Minister in Prime Minister's Office and NTUC secretary-general (in line with the NTUC's retirement policies) and was appointed the Minister for Manpower.

 Lim retired from the cabinet on 1 May 2018, with his Manpower portfolio succeeded to Josephine Teo.
 On the same day, he was appointed to NTUC as trustee of NTUC and chairman of NTUC Administration and Research Unit (ARU) Board of Trustees replacing his predecessor Lim Boon Heng.
 On 5 May, Lim was awarded the Distinguished Comrade of Labour during the May Day Awards ceremony.

 Retirement from politics

 In 2020, Lim announced that he would be retiring from politics, and not stand for the 2020 general election.
 In 2021, he was appointed as an independent director in Singtel.

 Personal life

 Lim married Elaine Cheong Siew Boon (born 1952) in 1981, introduced by a mutual friend.
 The couple had one daughter and one son.
 Cheong died on 6 July 2021, having had stage 4 cancer since 2017.

-He is a Roman Catholic and is an ethnic Singaporean Chinese of Teochew descent.